How To: Read and write shapefile and dBASE files encoded in various code pages

 Alternatively, use a batch file to modify the Windows registry.

-Change the path to match the version of ArcGIS on the system that is to be modified, for example, ..\Desktop10.1).
+Note: For ArcMap, change the path as needed to match the version of ArcMap on the system to be modified, for example, ..\Desktop10.7).

-The registry keys are now created and the code page is set to SJIS.
+The registry keys are now created for ArcGIS Pro and the code page set to SJIS.